Ralph C. Smedley: Personal life

-Smedley married Frances Bass in 1904, and in 1915, the couple gave birth to their first child, Betty.
+Smedley married Frances Bass in 1904, and in 1915, the couple gave birth to their only child, Betty.

 He was a member of Rotary International for 47 years and attended every local meeting for 38 years.

-In 1955, Smedley's biography of Henry Martyn Robert was published.
-The book, The Great Peacemaker describes the life of the author of Robert's Rules of Order, which was first published in 1876.

-Smedley enjoyed telling an anecdote about two Toastmasters members who became so successful that they no longer had time to attend meetings.
-One rose to a supervisory job at a brewery and the other became the board chairman of a Baptist church.
-He thought that this story illustrated the broad appeal of Toastmasters.
-He believed that poor communications was a major cause of strife and war, and said "Toastmasters Clubs, by improving communication, advance the cause of peace between individuals and nations."

-Smedley was known to be a modest and quiet person.
-A tireless worker with a passion for helping others to realize their full potential himself, he was far from flashy or flamboyant.
-He had always been determined to make Toastmasters, his brainchild, a success, and stuck to that goal for over 60 years.
+Smedley was an active member of the First Presbyterian Church of Santa Ana where he served as a Sunday school teacher for several years.

-His daughter Betty remembered that he was a stamp collector who frequently exchanged stamps with people all over the world.
+Smedley has been described as a modest and quiet person.
+His daughter Betty remembered that he was a stamp collector who exchanged stamps with people all over the world.
 He played the piano and the flute for many years, and enjoyed camping and fishing with his family.

 Legacy

-Illinois Wesleyan University recognized Smedley's service to humanity by conferring him the honorary degree of Doctor of Humane Letters (L.H.D.) in 1950.
+Illinois Wesleyan University recognized Smedley's contributions by conferring him the honorary degree of Doctor of Humane Letters (L.H.D.) in 1950.
 Santa Ana, California named a junior high school after him in 1955.